 Cash games are usually easier to learn because you can reload, play deeper stacks, and leave whenever you want.
 Tournaments can be fun, but blinds rise and pressure increases fast—so newer players often do better starting with low-stakes cash on poker online.

-Not quite.
-Video poker is a casino-style game where you play against a paytable, not other players—so there’s no bluffing or table dynamics.
-It can still be strategic and fun, but it’s different from real poker online like Texas Holdem poker.
+No. Video poker is a casino game where you play against a paytable, not other players, there’s no bluffing, no table dynamics, and no opponent reads.
+It’s strategic (optimal hold decisions matter) but fundamentally different from player-vs-player poker online like Texas Hold’em.